pevers/parkiet/collector/README.md

 ## Plan

-- Transcribe Dutch podcasts with disfluencies and diarization.
-We need to fine-tune Whisper to make this work.
+We need audio in and phonemes out!
+Data transformation can be done by mixing audio with a lot of tricks.

+- [ ] Remove start and end of the audio (usually contains bad audio)
+- [ ] Transcribe some samples with Crisper Whisper to see if it works well enough.
+I think it is not reliable enough to transcribe the whole dataset.
+The one sample I used worked well for stuttering, but another sample completely failed.
+- [ ] Crisper-AT doesn't seem reliable enough for detecting speech events.
+So we should train our own model
+- [ ] Use Speechmatics to get a good baseline.
+I think most audio models are not that great at verbatim speech transcription of Dutch text, simply because it is not a common language
+- [ ] Annotate a subset of this data (10 hours) to have high quality data that includes speech events and disfluencies
+- [ ] While annotating is happening we can try to already fine-tune Whisper on common datasets with Dutch disfluencies and verbatim text (such as Corpus Nederlands Gesproken)
+- [ ] Fine-tune a Whisper model to hopefully output higher quality disfluencies and speech events for Dutch.
+Rinse and repeat until we have a strong model
-- Chunk the segments and throw away bad predictions.
+- [ ] Chunk the segments and throw away bad predictions.
 Chunks are stored in `data/chunks`
-- Create prompts and optionally add fuzzing through a GPT.
+- [ ] Create prompts and optionally add fuzzing through a GPT.
 Prompts are stored in `data/prompts`
-- First train a first version without SER labels and speech events until we have a good baseline
+- [ ] First train a version without SER labels but with speech events and disfluencies.
-- Use English SER model to label the chunks with emotions.
+- [ ] Use English SER model to label the chunks with emotions.
 Fine-tune the model on a small set of Dutch data if quality is not good enough.
-- Fine-tune the base model with speech events
 - Fine-tune the base model with emotions

 ### Paid Services vs. Open Source

 AssemlbyAI delivers top quality but there is no support for disfluencies.
 It also doesn't support speech events.
-Elevenlabs does support speech events.

 Costs are $0.37 / h.
 So at 300 hours that's only $111.

+Elevenlabs does support speech events but is costly and disfluencies are not that great.

+Speechmatics seems to be a winner for both speech events (limited) and disfluencies.

 ### Prompt Generation